Health, Counseling, Wellbeing, and Safety

 In addition, RCC sometimes provides de-identified information to administrative officials who are in a need-to-know capacity.
 In some cases the terms of the treatment engagement with RCC may require a student to share assessments, diagnoses, or treatment plans from non-Rice treating professionals with Rice counselors.

-Therapists with Rice Counseling Center are considered “confidential” employees under Title IX, meaning that should a student wish to speak about domestic or sexual violence or stalking with their therapist, their information is confidential and will not be released without the student's written consent.
-The only exception to this is for students under the age of 18, whose information may be released to their parents in some circumstances.
+Therapists with Rice Counseling Services are considered “confidential” employees under Title IX, meaning that should a student wish to speak about domestic or sexual violence or stalking with their therapist, their information is confidential and will not be released without the student's written consent.
+The only exception to this is for students under the age of 18.

 Student Wellbeing Office

 The Student Wellbeing Office provides wellbeing advising, case management and educational outreach programs to support students who have experienced wellbeing challenges that may be impacting their personal or academic goals and overall success at Rice.
-Students talk to a wellbeing advisor about solutions to their wellbeing concerns such as conflicts in relationships, difficulty in making decisions, struggling with identity, stress management or problems that are more serious in nature.
-If students decide to take time off to focus on their wellbeing needs, Wellbeing advisors work with them and serve as liaisons to the medical readmission process when students are ready to return.
+Students talk to a wellbeing advisor about solutions to their wellbeing concerns, such as conflicts in relationships, difficulty making decisions, stress management, struggling with identity, experiencing differences in their learning, or problems that are more serious in nature.
+If students decide to take time off to focus on their wellbeing needs, wellbeing advisors work with them and serve as liaisons to the medical readmission process when students are ready to return.

 The SAFE Office: Interpersonal Misconduct Prevention and Support